dp-aji/Mask-RCNN-weeds/README.md

 Fig.  1. a. separate weeds, b. weeds, c. weeds clustered, d. different lighting

 The image is taken from above, to get the position of the image that used to the machine later.
 Images of corn plants taken about 1000 pictures / photos with different factors.
 The photo taken has JPG format.
 With image sizes of 4000x3000, 4608x2128, and 4160x3120.
 By using different pixel levels, it is expected to get a different calculation level for each image.
-For the machine to be implemented it will look like this.

 ![alt text](https://github.com/dp-aji/Mask-RCNN-weeds/blob/f217fdb853e79f1f29b37b4569589db96882df32/assets/fig%202.png)